tsealex/de-crast/README.md

-You can check which ones you have installed using `cordova plugin` You can use the command `cordova plugin add cordova-plugin-inappbrowser` for example.
+You can check which ones you have installed using `cordova plugin`

 From the same folder, run `sudo ionic serve --address localhost` This serve the web app to your web browser for testing.
 Chrome is recommended..